djalbat/occam-parsers/README.md

       }
     }

-It is true that a more expressive BNF would allow the grammars, and therefore the resultant parse trees, to be more succinct.
+It is true that a more expressive BNF would allow the grammars, and therefore the resultant parse trees, to be simpler in the first place.
 However, it is still the case that some nodes, such as keywords, can always be usefully thrown away, hence the need for mappings.

 ## Building